Homemade White Pizza Sauce

 There is a great little pizza place down the street from us here in Denver.
-All their pies are excellent, but in my opinion their white pizza is their best.
-They do it right by keeping the toppings limited and the sauce in the right proportions.
+All their pies are excellent, but in my opinion their version of white pizza is their best.
+I wanted to recreate it at home which meant mastering Homemade White Pizza Sauce!

 If you’ve never had a white pizza before, it has a cream base instead of a tomato base which creates some interesting flavors, but comes with some serious hazards.
 For starters, one of the nice things of a tomato base is that the acid in the tomato sauce cuts through the richness of the cheese and other pizza toppings.
 With a cream base, you’re adding to that richness instead of cutting through it.

-Also, cream has a tendency to burn in the oven and make a big smoky mess so you have to be careful when you’re making a cream sauce pizza.
+Also, cream has a tendency to burn in the oven and make a big smoky mess so you have to be careful when you’re making a white pizza.

 BUT, all of those hazards are easily avoidable and it’s definitely worth the risk.

-If you are a fan of homemade pizza, spend some time making this sauce the next time you are in pizza mode and try it out.
+If you are a fan of homemade pizza, spend some time making this White Pizza Sauce the next time you are in pizza mode and try it out.
 I think you’ll love it.

 1) Mince shallots and garlic very fine.
 In a large skillet or saucepan, add butter and shallot and cook over low heat until shallots are transparent, about 5 minutes.
 Season with a pinch of salt.